 Italy and Spain.
 Journalists under fire.
 Conference in Madrid

-It will be held on March 23 at the Universitad Complutense following an initiative by Ossigeno and Plataforma por la Defensa de la Libertard de Informacion
+It was held on March 23 at the Universitad Complutense following an initiative by Ossigeno and Plataforma por la Defensa de la Libertard de Informacion

 From what does freedom of the press in Italy and Spain suffer?
 What makes possible to conduct some form of censorship in these countries where democracy exists?
 What are the effects of restrictive laws, threats and abuses on the world of information?
 How do we break the silence on the most serious violations of the right to information?
 How do we compare the situation in the various countries in a credible and objective way?
 These are the main issues of the international conference “Libertad de expresión. ¿Qué pasa en España, Italia, en el mundo?” to be held on March 23, 2017, in the form of a seminar at the Universitad Complutense of Madrid, with the participation of students, and following an initiative by Ossigeno per l’Informazione, the European Centre for Press and Media Freedom of Leipzig (ECPMF), and Plataforma por la Defensa de la Libertad de Informacion (PDLI).